harvard-dce/zoom-harvester/README.md

 [Zoom API Playground](https://developer.zoom.us/playground/)

-## API Terms
+## Terms

-**meeting id**
+**meeting id/meeting_uuid/series_id**

 To Zoom, meeting means both an individual instance of a meeting and a series of meetings.
 There are unique ids for each meeting instance, and series ids that can remain static for a series of reoccuring meetings.
 The Zoom API docmentation refers to both types of ids as "meeting id".
-We will refer to those as _meeting_uuid/unique_meeting_id_, and _series_id_.
+We will refer to those as _meeting_uuid (individual meetings), and _series_id_(series of meetings).

+_**More notes on meetings:**_

 Within the series_id, there can be several types:
 - Most Common: